“Privatize the profits and socialize the losses.”

 We were enjoying a simple meal together on a pristine island beach all to ourselves under a clear night bursting with stars.
 I was lightly strumming some islandy music on my guitar, as one would expect to hear around a beach campfire with friends.
 And then, about a half-hour into our calm, carefree time together, a mildly inebriated Captain Bob lit the fuse.

-It is an economic reality today, after all, that in ‘advanced’ economies any substantial economic activity must always be matched by a financial transaction.
-If the financial system fails to provide the means for such transactions, primarily through credit, the real economy cannot function.
-When asset values drop precipitously, as they did in 2007-2008 — and credit dries up — the system goes badly awry, resulting in a sharp decline in real economic output.
+It is an economic reality today, I understood, that in ‘advanced’ economies, any substantial economic activity must always be matched by a financial transaction.
+If the financial system fails to provide the means for such transactions, primarily through credit, the economy falters.
+When asset values drop precipitously, as they did in 2007-2008, and credit dries up, the system goes badly awry, resulting in a sharp decline in real economic output.

-Not helping matters, ‘fractional-reserve banking’ allows ‘alchemical creation’ of money out of thin air by private banks as interest-bearing debt.
+Another economic reality of the day, ‘fractional-reserve banking,’ allows ‘alchemical creation’ of money out of thin air by private banks as interest-bearing debt.
 But debt is not wealth.
 Real wealth, like a healthy forest, has a physical dimension to it that limits its growth, which places obvious limits on real overall wealth — while debt can theoretically grow — forever!
 And modern banking requires just that: perpetual expansion.

 Combining the necessity of financial transactions in all major economic activity with fractional-reserve banking, unchecked growth in interest-bearing debt (to place bets with), and a bevy of ethically bankrupt and greedy Wall Street ‘banksters,’ was it so surprising that sleazy financial shenanigans eventually resulted in severe economic pain for millions on ‘Main Street’ — and for one ‘Captain Bob’?
 He wanted some answers.